 Amazon EC2 M6g instances are powered by Arm-based AWS Graviton2 processors.
 They deliver up to 40% better price performance over M5 instances, and offer a balance of compute, memory, and networking resources for a broad set of workloads.
-They are the best choice for applications built on open-source software such as application servers, microservices, gaming servers, mid-size data stores, and caching fleets.
+They are for applications built on open-source software such as application servers, microservices, gaming servers, mid-size data stores, and caching fleets.
 Developers can also use these instances to build Arm-based applications natively in the cloud, eliminating the need for cross-compilation and emulation, and improving time to market.

 M6g instances are also available with local NVMe-based SSD block-level storage option (M6gd) for applications that need high-speed, low latency local storage.

-Best price performance for general purpose workloads
+High price performance for general purpose workloads

 With M6g instances, customers can optimize for both higher performance and lower cost per vCPU.
 M6g instances deliver up to 40% better price performance over M5 instances for a large number of applications built on open-source software utilizing Linux distributions.